 DURABLE POWER OF ATTORNEY

 Unless you add this durable provision, a power of attorney becomes ineffective once its grantor dies or becomes incapacitated.
 A durable power of attorney is a legal document that allows you to appoint an agent to represent you in financial matters in case you become mentally incapacitated.
-Law Offices of Heather L. Holmes in Rancho Cucamonga is here to help you prepare for all unfortunate realities.
+Heather Lynn Law, APC in Rancho Cucamonga is here to help you prepare for all unfortunate realities.
 In the case you become incapacitated, you want someone you trust making these decisions for you.

 You could also make the decision to appoint an agent now if you are needing the help or assistance because of age, health, or disability.
 You can place limits on the power of attorney.
 This is a way to protect yourself to make sure your bills, expenses, and necessities are provided for and taken care of.
 We are also available to help with advanced health care directives to help the ones you love ensure your medical needs are taken care of should you become incapacitated.

 TIPS WHEN CHOOSING POWER OF ATTORNEY